 How to Choose Your Brand Name

-Your brand name–blog name or YouTube channel name–are one of the first things people will notice about you.
+Your brand name–blog name or YouTube channel name–is one of the first things people will notice about you.
 And that’s why choosing your brand name can be a daunting task.
-Of course you want it to stand out and be a name worth remembering.
-A name you can stick with in the long run.
+Of course, you want it to stand out and be a name worth remembering.
+A name you can stick with long term.

 It may take you days or weeks to come up with a name you love.
 Don’t overthink it and don’t waste so much time on your brand name.
 I’ve done this in the past and I always wish I’d started sooner.

 To help you in coming up with a brand or domain name (your account/website/channel name), here are my top tips:

 - Keep it short and simple – Do you guys ever remembering learning about “K.I.S.S.” in school?
 Well, this technique can be applied in choosing your brand name.
 The shorter the name, the better.
 But don’t pressure yourself if you can’t think of the shortest name possible.